learn-co-students/sinatra-activerecord-associations-online-web-sp-000/README.md

 #### Review: Creating a table with ActiveRecord

-First, we create a cats table from the command line:
+First, we create a cats table from the command line :
 `rake db:create_migration NAME="create_cats"`

 This will give us an empty migration in our `db/migrate/` folder.
 Now lets give our cats table attributes: `name`, `age` and `breed`.
 This will go into our `change` method.